A spirited inquiry

 ‘All right, I’ll take care of it.
 By the way, if you need anything else, come looking for me.
 I’m Wilson Fawk.’

 ‘Alright Wilson, I’ll be seeing you’, I said as I walked out of the place.
 I hastily walked up to Sheena.
 As I began untying her hitch from the pole, I felt shadows creep up on me from every direction.
 I looked up and men with clubs and axes had surrounded me.
 ‘Leave your horse here and come with us.
-Don’t try and stir up trouble, we don’t want any either.’ said the only one of the men wearing armour and wielding a battle hammer.
+Don’t try and stir up trouble, we don’t want any either.’
+Said the only one of the men wearing armour while wielding a battle hammer.

 I knew that I couldn’t fight my way out of this.
 ‘All right, let’s get on with this’.
 I left Sheena tied to the pole and walked with the group of ten armed men towards the lord’s keep.

 Ah, I managed to get a second chapter in.
 The chances of me actually seeing this thing through has skyrocketed.